An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: Numerical results

 \subsection{Effectiveness of the proposed rule for stopping criteria}

-This section uses the proposed \texttt{GMRES} stopping criteria generated in the previous section.
+This section verifies the effectiveness of the RPRR proposed in section \ref{sec:sep} as the stopping criteria for \texttt{GMRES}.
 That is, the desired residual reduction is set to 2-3 digits more than the accuracy that can be achieved by the discretization.

 The experiments in this section have an exact solution given by